ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 **Question:** where is the time spent for a task?

-- For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time:
+- For a task, not only `cpu computing` takes the time, but `Network I/O` and `Disk I/O` also take the time.

 - When you send a task (read data) to system, the system will order disk to read data into memory, `Disk I/O` is dependent on HDD speed (`disk read speed`).

 - When you send a task to download data in Internet, you need to gain data via network, `Network I/O` is dependent on `bandwidth`.
 Imagine there are 10 lanes on a road, and a car runs on each lane. (a lane is a thread)

 - `cpu computing` mainly includes using memory to compute some data,